 - They want a clinician who is trauma-informed;

-Our rates are based on a four-tier system.
-Our more experienced clinicians have higher rates commensurate with their market value.
-The following represent costs for a 45 minute session.
+Our rates are based on a system where our more experienced clinicians have higher rates commensurate with their market value.
+The following represent costs for a 45-minute session.

 You may choose to go with an in-network provider in order to reduce costs.
 If so, we recommend asking the following questions of your new provider:

 - What sort of training do you have in ____?